dotnet/orleans-docs/src/docs/grains/reentrancy.md

 If the grain was not reentrant, the only possible executions would be: line 1, line 2, line 3, line 4 OR: line 3, line 4, line 1, line 2 (new request cannot start before the previous one finished).

-The main tradeoff in choosing between reentrant and non-reentrant grains is the code complexity to make interleaving work correctly and the difficulty to reason about it.
+The main tradeoff in choosing between reentrant and non-reentrant grains is the code complexity to make interleaving work correctly, and the difficulty to reason about it.

-In a trivial case when the grains are stateless and the logic is simple, fewer (but not too few, so that all the hardware threads are used) reentrant grains should be in general slightly more efficient.
+In a trivial case when the grains are stateless and the logic is simple, fewer (but not too few, so that all the hardware threads are used) reentrant grains should in general be slightly more efficient.

 If the code is more complex, then a larger number of non-reentrant grains, even if slightly less efficient overall, should save you a lot of grief of figuring out non-obvious interleaving issues.

-In the end answer will depend on the specifics of the application.
+In the end, the answer will depend on the specifics of the application.

 ## Interleaving methods